Jump to section

 Widespread smartphone usage and ownership has made accessing micromobility modes much easier by allowing for app-based or web-based payments and vehicle unlocking.
 Earlier models often required more onerous unlocking and payment processes when retrieving a bikeshare bike, such as using coin-operated lock-ups or requiring that a rider call an operator and request an unlock combination code.
 Additionally, the introduction of widespread GPS locators allows riders to easily locate available vehicles nearby when using a dockless model.

 Micromobility can fill the gaps left by other transportation modes as they provide an option for trips that are a bit too far to easily walk to but a bit too close to justify paying for a TNC or for a car’s gas and parking.
-Between half and two thirds of trips taken within some metropolitan regions are less than 3 miles (5 km) and could be made via micromobility.
+Between half and two thirds of trips taken within some metropolitan regions are less than three miles (5 km) and could be made via micromobility.
 Similarly, micromobility modes can be used as a first/last mile connection between or to transit stops.

 Micromobility can support active transportation and encourage more active lifestyles.
 With non-motorized modes, there is direct physical activity in using micromobility.
 Motorized modes, however, can also promote active transportation by indirectly encouraging the development of active transportation-friendly infrastructure such as bike paths that can serve all users.

 Unsurprisingly, bicycles and e-scooters use less energy and emit few GHG emissions per person than cars.
 According to NABSA, 36% of micromobility trips replace a car trip.
 However, 27% of e-scooter and 31% of bike trips replace walk trips, the least carbon intensive mode.